darwin-morocho/flutter-facebook-auth/website/versioned_docs/version-3.x.x/intro.md

   <img alt="stars" src="https://img.shields.io/github/stars/the-meedu-app/flutter-facebook-auth?style=social"/>
 </p>

-<p>The easiest way to add facebook login to your flutter app, get user information, profile picture and more.
-Web support included.</p>
+<p>A plugin that easily adds Facebook authentication into you Flutter app.
+Feature includes getting user information, profile picture and more.
+This plugin also supports Web.</p>

 ## Features
 - Login on iOS, Android and Web.